steview-d/bookmarks/README.md

 #### Built In Support Ticket System
 Registered users can open a support ticket to help with anything related to the app.
 The form is simple, requiring only a title and message, and the ticket will be opened and viewable from within the admin panel.
 Details of how an admin would manage this ticket can be found in the previous section on the admin backend, specifically [this section on tickets](#tickets).

-From a user perspective, once the form is submitted, they will recieve an email confirming receipt of their ticket which will also contain a copy of their support request.
+From a user perspective, once the form is submitted, they will receive an email confirming receipt of their ticket which will also contain a copy of their support request.

 <details>
 	<summary>Example Support Ticket Email</summary>